 Concerns are being raised about how we can ensure older people experience an active and healthy older age and how we can address the needs of the rising numbers of our 'oldest old' populations (those age 85+) who may make significant demands on our health and welfare systems.

-Scientific and medical advances can and will make significant contributions to both curing and alleviating some of the worst effects of mental and physiological ageing and scientists at Lancaster University are playing a key role here.
+Scientists at Lancaster University are making significant contributions to both early diagnosis and alleviation of some of the worst effects of mental and physiological ageing.
 Our research work encompasses neuro-generative disease (particularly Alzheimer's and Parkinson's), molecular change associated with the ageing process as well as pathological developments associated with disease.
-Computer scientists and engineers are also working on the design and development of new technologies to support and enhance the health and well-being older people and their care-givers.
+We are also working on the design and development of new technologies to support and enhance the health and well-being older people and their care-givers.

-This provides just one example of how scientists and social scientists can address a common issue from different but equally important perspectives.
+These are just two examples of how scientists and social scientists can address common issues from different but equally important perspectives.